The Best Ashwagandha Supplement:

 7 – NOW Supplements Ashwagandha – Hormone Balancing

 NOW is one of the most popular supplement brands, so it’s no surprise that they also have an ashwagandha supplement.

-Users claim this helped them manage stress and anxiety they faced in their everyday life.
+Users claim this helped them manage the stress and anxiety they faced in their everyday lives.
 They claim it helps balance their hormones and regulate their mood.
 Overall, this seems to help people manage their lives.

 NOW has one of the cheapest per pill prices in the market.
-They may have cut on quality though, considering that they aren’t certified organic.
+They may have cut on quality, though, considering they aren’t certified organic.

-They do take pride that they are GMP certified which means they meet stringent standards on sanitation and safety.
+They do take pride in being GMP certified, which means they meet stringent standards on sanitation and safety.

 Overall, it’s an okay product that seems to do the job.
 I think there are better ashwagandha supplements out there based on the lack of organic certification, using an extract and not the root, and also containing a smaller amount of ashwagandha.